abergs/docs-playground/src/guide/get-started.md

 // Generate a verification token for the user. var token = await p.signinWithAlias(alias);

-// Check that the token was successfully generated for the sign-in. var verifiedUser = await fetch(apiUrl + "/signin?token=" + token).then(r => r.json());
+// Call your backend to verify the generated token. var verifiedUser = await fetch(apiUrl + "/signin?token=" + token).then(r => r.json());
 if(verifiedUser.success === true) {
-  // Succeed!
+  // If successful, proceed!
 }
 ```